thanasisn/SDR_enhancement_LAP/article/article.md

 }

 \caption{Example scatter plot of the measured GHI and the reference cloud-free irradiance in Thessaloniki for the year 2005.
-The over-irradiance for CE and ECE events is color coded, while the remaining data points are shown in black.
+The over-irradiance for CE and ECE events is colour coded, while the remaining data points are shown in black.
 The reference green line goes through the origin with a slope of one.}\label{fig:example-year}
 \end{figure}

 <!-- ```{r echo=F, include=T, warning=FALSE, message=FALSE} -->